ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

   |> IterPrint.f
 ```

 The dependency `List` is _injected_ when compiling the module `Funkt`.
 Observe that the code using `IterPrint` is unchanged.
-Check the program's behaviour using `dune exec funkt < dune`.
+Check the program's behaviour using `opam exec -- dune exec funkt < dune`.

 **Replacing a Dependency**